datasciencecampus/pygrams/README.md

 The first file (stopwords_glob.txt) contains stopwords that are applied to all n-grams.
 The second file contains stopwords that are applied to all n-grams for n > 1 (bigrams and trigrams) and the last file (stopwords_uni.txt) contains stopwords that apply only to unigrams.
 The users can append stopwords into this files, to stop undesirable output terms.

+### Folder structure

+Explain the folder structure

+- pygrams.py is the main python program file in the root folder (Pygrams).
+- README.md is this markdown readme file in the root folder
+- pipeline.py in the scripts folder provides the main program sequence along with pygrams.py.
+- The data folder is where to place the source text data files.
+- The outputs folder contains all the program outputs.
+- The config folder contains the stop word configuration files.
+- The setup file in the root folder, along with the meta folder, contain installation related files.
+- The test folder contains unit tests.

 ## Help